4:50 from Paddington: Publication history

 In the UK the novel was first serialised in the weekly magazine John Bull in five abridged instalments from 5 October (volume 102 number 2675) to 2 November 1957 (volume 102 number 2679) with illustrations by K. J. Petts.

-The novel was first serialised in the US in the Chicago Tribune in thirty six instalments from Sunday 27 October to Saturday 7 December 1957 under title Eyewitness to Death.
+The novel was first serialised in the US in the Chicago Tribune in thirty-six instalments from Sunday 27 October to Saturday 7 December 1957 under title Eyewitness to Death.

 The novel was published in the US under the title What Mrs. McGillicuddy Saw! by Dodd, Mead and Co.
-The UK version was to be titled 4.54 from Paddington until the last minute, when the title and text references were changed to 4.50 from Paddington.
+The UK version was to be titled 4:54 from Paddington until the last minute, when the title and text references were changed to 4:50 from Paddington.
 This change was not communicated to Dodd Mead until after the book was being printed, so the text references to the time show 4:54 rather than 4:50.

 An abridged version of the novel was also published in the 28 December 1957 issue of the Star Weekly Complete Novel, a Toronto newspaper supplement, under the title Eye Witness to Death with a cover illustration by Maxine McCaffrey.

 Adaptations

-Film in 1961
+Film

-The book was made into a 1961 film starring Margaret Rutherford in the first of her four appearances as Miss Marple.
-This was the first Miss Marple film made.
+The book was adapted into a 1961 film starring Margaret Rutherford in the first of her four appearances as Miss Marple.

-BBC "Miss Marple" Series 1987
+Television

-The BBC film broadly follows the original plot and stars Joan Hickson (who also appeared as Mrs Kidder in the 1961 film adaptation, Murder, She Said).
-There are several changes:
+The 1987 BBC television series starred Joan Hickson (who also appeared as Mrs Kidder in the 1961 film adaptation, Murder, She Said).